 Have 24 hours to wash treated items

 Did not remove all stains with equal effectiveness

 A quick response can make all the difference when it comes to stain removal.
 If you or someone you love is prone to spills—or you simply like to be prepared for anything—you may want to keep this one on hand.
-Our tester found that this spray performed better on newer stains than set-in ones.
+This spray performed better on newer stains than set-in ones.
 It's easy to use, comes in a convenient spray bottle, and is cost-effective.
-"It performed quite well for a super affordable price," our tester observed, scoring it well for effectiveness.
+And it performed quite well for a super affordable price.

 You have up to 24 hours to wash clothes after you've sprayed them, giving you a bit of flexibility that can be helpful, too.
 You don't have to completely stop your day to start a load of laundry after a single spill.
 We also appreciate that there are no dyes or fragrances in the plant-based formula, either.
 Keep this choice in mind if you're looking to keep a budget and eco-friendly stain remover on hand for quick action on recent spills.

 Price at time of publish: $55

 Type: Spray | Amount: 16 ounces | Scent: Unscented | Application Method: Spray, wash within 24 hours

 Shout Advanced Ultra Concentrated Gel Stain Remover

 Pleasant, fresh scent

 The makeup stain proved to be tough for even some of our most highly performing stain removers, but this Shout formula was up to the task, earning a sky-high score.
 Just a faint hint of the stain remained after we tried it, a far more promising performance than most of the other products tested.